-It should be kept in mind that satellite- and surfacebased temperature estimates are derived from different types of measurements, and that comparing them directly as done in the diagram above therefore may be somewhat problematical.
+Satellite- and surface-based temperature estimates are derived from different types of measurements, and that comparing them directly as done in the diagrams above therefore may be questionable.

-However, as both types of estimate often are discussed together, the above diagram may nevertheless be of some interest.
+However, as both types of estimate often are discussed together, the above diagrams may nevertheless be of interest.
 In fact, the different types of temperature estimates appear to agree as to the overall temperature variations on a 2-3-year scale, although on a shorter time scale there are often considerable differences between the individual records.
 However, since about 2003 the surface records are slowly drifting towards higher temperatures than the combined satellite record (see p.
 9).

-The average of all five global temperature estimates presently shows an overall stagnation, at least since 2002-2003.
+The average of all five global temperature estimates presently shows an overall stagnation, at least since

+2002-2003.
 There has been no significant increase in global air temperature since 1998, which however was affected by the oceanographic El Niño event.
-Also, the recent (2015-16) El Niño event probably represents a relatively short-lived spike on a longer development.
+Also, the recent (2015-16) strong El Niño event probably represents a relatively short-lived spike on a longer development.
 The coming years will show if this is the case or not.
 Neither has there been a temperature decrease since about 2002-2003.
+See also diagram on page 47.